namuol/juicer/NOTES.md

 ## 27: simple explosions
 It's not an action game without explosions.

+Now, when the red squares die, they explode instead of disappearing.

-I added the most basic explosion animation possible, which is just a black circle, and a white circle, each one is visible for a single frame.
+I used the most basic explosion animation possible, which is just a black circle, and a white circle, each one is visible for a single frame.

-Combining this with the sound effect feels really nice, and you don't need a big fancy explosion sprite.
+Combining this with the sound effect feels really nice.
+You don't need a big fancy explosion sprite.

 ## 28: physical explosions = more fun